adjohnston/learning-fullstack-graphql/README.md

 # learning-fullstack-graphql

-Getting an understanding of how to create a server &amp; client side using graphql
+Getting an understanding of how to create a server &amp; client side using graphql.